ViciousSquid/RStudio/README.md

 ## Fio — Liminal World Editor & Procedural Engine

 ### Unified editor and runtime inspired by Radiant and Hammer.

+Fio is a modern, instant-iteration take on classic CSG level editors<br>
-**Engineered on low-power ARM hardware to eliminate unnecessary work before relying on faster hardware.**
+**Designed on low-power ARM hardware with an efficiency-first philosophy.**

 **Key Features**
-- Edit and play in the same runtime
-- Hit "play" instantly: no import, compile or bake step
+• Hit "Play" instantly: no import, compile or bake step
-- Generate fully playable procedural maps with two clicks
-- Entity I/O logic system inspired by Source engine
+• Edit and play in the same runtime
-- Classic brush-based editing with arbitrary convex polyhedra
+• Classic brush-based editing with arbitrary convex polyhedra
-- Non-Euclidean portal connections between any two points in a level
+• Non-Euclidean portal connections between any two points in a level
+• Generate fully playable procedural maps with two clicks
+• Entity I/O logic system inspired by Source engine
+• Local split-screen multiplayer
-- Export creations as self-contained packages
+• Export creations as self-contained packages
-- Local split-screen multiplayer
 - **Designed to bring back the immediacy of classic Radiant/Worldcraft workflows**

 ### [💾 Download Binaries for Windows/macOS/Linux](https://github.com/ViciousSquid/Fio/releases)